Walk - St Anthony Head and Place

 Walk information provided with help from Natural England.
 Map reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2019.
 Ordnance Survey Licence number 100022021.

 A circular walk of either 4½ or 6 miles can be started from the ferry landing stage at Place.
-Alternatively you can start from the car park at St Anthony Head.
-This also gives you the option of the shorter, easy, level ‘there and back’ walk to the stile above Porthbeor Beach.
+Alternatively, you can start from the car park at St Anthony Head.
+This also gives you the option of the shorter, easy, level ‘there and back’ walk to the stile above Porthbeor Beach just before Porthmellin Head.
 Whichever alternative you take, there are magnificent views as well as plenty of historical and wildlife interest to enjoy along the way.

 If you are starting from the ferry landing stage at Place, the service from St Mawes is seasonal - see our Ferries page for details).